 - Commercial charges for the sale of publications (task, record, and logbooks), attachment licensing to third parties to use aids to navigation sites for specific purposes, and sub-leasing office and storage space.

 - Search and rescue coordination services for maritime and aviation incidents, which are funded by government budget appropriations,

 - Funding arrangements of shipping and offshore petroleum industries and the International Oil Pollution Compensation (IOPC) fund, and

 - Externally funded programs sponsored by various government departments for the provision of specific maritime related services.

 It is government policy that when an individual or organisation creates a demand for a government activity, there should generally be a charge for the provision of these activities.

 Participants in the commercial shipping industry pay the costs attributable to the provision of navigational infrastructure within Australian waters, marine environmental protection, seafarer and ship safety, marine services under the Navigation Act 2012, ship registration, and some services under the National System for domestic commercial vessel safety.

 Regulatory functions in many instances may be applicable across AMSA’s various activity outputs, such as emergency towage capability and work health and safety.
 Over time, a clearer demarcation of the costs to be borne by industry will be better understood.

 Government policy is not to charge a levy for National System for domestic commercial vessel activities until the afore mentioned regulatory review is undertaken, assessing costs, funding options, and reducing administrative burden to industry.

-Further, Government continues to fund search and rescue services attributable to community service obligations to the broader community through budget appropriations.
+Further, Government continues to funds search and rescue services attributable to community service obligations to the broader community through budget appropriations.